bevyengine/bevy-website/content/foundation/meeting-minutes/actions-without-meeting/index.md

 ## 2024-04-15: Using Thera as our Employer of Record

 ![Using Thera as our Employer of Record](thera_employer_of_record.png)

+**Context:** In order to readily employee folks from across the world, the Bevy Foundation uses an [employer of record](https://www.oysterhr.com/glossary/eor) to handle local compliance, taxation and benefits.

 **Proposal:** Are we good to move forward with onboarding \[with thera\], given that \[the cost will be $400/month, $200 cheaper than that of Deel\]?